Norris Tree Commission

-The Norris Tree Commission was established
+The Norris Tree Commission was

-supported the new honor tree program.
+this effort supported the new honor tree program.
 In 1978, to support efforts to have Norris designated a Tree City

 by the Arbor Day Foundation, Norris City Council: 1) changed the Committees name to Tree Commission; 2) passed a community

 tree ordinance (see above); 3) established an annual budget for the Commission; and 4) issued a proclamation observing Arbor